 Mention Spring in Japan and most people immediately think of the cherry blossom (sakura in Japanese).
 Often however their thoughts don’t go much further.

 Today I was going to talk about the cherry blossom because it is so beautiful.
 However, the cherry blossom season doesn't last for the whole of Spring (Haru) and there much more to enjoy too.
 As the title of this blog suggests, I'm going to talk about spring in Japan - when to go and what else to do in Spring in addition to seeing the cherry blossom.

 When To Go to Japan for the Spring

 Spring is considered by the Japanese as the first of the four seasons.
 So when is the spring in Japan?
 Perhaps it is reasonable to consider spring is the start of the cherry blossom season.

 The peak of the spring cherry blossom season is earlier in the south (Okinawa) where flowers open in mid/late January peaking early February.

 In Tokyo however the spring cherry blossom season is from late March to early April.
 Even more further North (Sapporo), the season starts in the first week of May.
-There is another factor to consider if you want to see these magnificent trees in flower, and that is the duration of the flowering season.
+There is another factor to consider, if you want to see these magnificent trees in flower, also consider the duration of the flowering season.
 From first opening to peak in the south it is about two weeks, whereas in Sapporo is just 3-4 days and its all over.
-It is a national event each year as the news follows the blossom's progress South to North and reports on the relative performance each year.
+The Cherry Blossom progress is a national event each year as the news follows the blossom's progress South to North and reports on the relative performance each year.

 Things to Do in Springtime in Japan